By Grace Manger

 5. What will you do to ensure that everyone at school uses my child’s correct name and pronouns?

-Using correct name & pronouns is crucial, and arguably one of the easiest ways to show up and respect trans youth.
-Will your school change your child’s name on attendance sheets, name tags, and paperwork?
+Using correct names and pronouns is crucial, and arguably one of the easiest ways to show up and respect trans youth.
+Will your school change your child’s name on attendance sheets, nametags, and paperwork?
 If your kid has a substitute teacher, will the Principal inform them of your child’s name and pronouns beforehand?

 6. Have you had a trans or gender nonconforming student in the past?